jsiegenthaler/homebridge-samsungtvht/README.md

 * **pingInterval**: the interval in seconds between each ping.
 Shorter intervals generate more network traffic but show a more responsive tile in the Home app.
 3 seconds is a good balance between traffic and responsiveness.
 Default 3.
 Mandatory.

-* **pingResponseOn**: the ping response that corresponds to a successfully ping response, indicating that the device is turned on.
-For Linux, use ", 0% packet loss".
-For Windows use "(0% loss)".
-See the [Power-Control](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Power-Control) wiki page for more information.

 * **pingResponseOff**: the ping response that corresponds to no ping response, indicating that the device is turned off.
 For Linux, use "100% packet loss".
 For Windows use "(100% loss)".
+Note that if any ping is successful, the device is considered on.
 See the [Power-Control](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Power-Control) wiki page for more information.

 * **doublePressTime**: the time in ms to detect a double key press (or tap).
 Default 250 ms. Mandatory.